 STARS is a program of opportunities for students to become more successful learners.
-Students and instructors actively engage together in the learning process both inside and outside of classes.
-STARS students receive an opportunity to determine their own learning goals in the classroom, attend interactive workshops designed to promote student success, and participate in roundtable discussions exploring the learning/teaching process.
+Students and instructors actively engage together in the learning process.
+STARS students receive an opportunity to determine their own learning goals, attend interactive workshops designed to promote student success, and participate in roundtable discussions exploring the learning/ teaching process.
 For more information, contact the Professional Development office at ext.
 2712 or go to www.lavc.edu/stars.